screeps/docs/api/source/Structure.md

 One of the following codes:
 {% api_return_codes %}
 OK | The operation has been scheduled successfully.
-ERR_NOT_OWNER | You are not the owner of this structure.
+ERR_NOT_OWNER | You are not the owner of this structure, and it's not in your room.
 ERR_BUSY | Hostile creeps are in the room.
 {% endapi_return_codes %}